rowlandhill/ruby-gem-study/README.md

 Depending on the gem, there may not necessarily be a lot of documentation available, but if the GitHub project has a wiki set up, that can be a good place to find information.
 Additionally, many gems have official 'rdoc' documentation; there's a searchable web interface for that documentation at **[RubyDoc.info](http://rubydoc.info)**.

 As an exercise, pick one of the gems listed above and research it; then, research some alternative gems, and pick the gem that you think is the next best alternative.
 How might you justify this choice of best alternative gem to a senior engineer on your team?
+Explain this in [study.md](study.md) and submit a pull request.